xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ---
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/7-1.JPG)

 We have a lots of boxes since my girl friend bought a lot of stuff from Amazon.
-Why not use it for our costumes this holloween?
+Why not use it for our costumes this halloween?

 ### Here is what you need: